SAP-archive/teched2020-developer-keynote/README.md

 ### A GitHub account

 You'll need your own GitHub account.
-Not only for the normal reasons of community and collaboration (you may want to send contributions to this repository via pull requests, for example) but also because some of the components are run in the Kyma environment on SAP Cloud Platform, and the individual component instructions (such as the ones for the [SANDBOX](s4hana/sandbox/)) will direct you to build Docker images and publish them to your own GitHub Packages container registry.
+Not only for the normal reasons of community and collaboration (you may want to send contributions to this repository via pull requests, for example) but also because some of the components are run in the Kyma environment on SAP Cloud Platform, and the individual component instructions (such as the ones for the [SANDBOX](s4hana/sandbox/)) will direct you to build Docker images and publish them to your own GitHub Packages registry.
 See the [GitHub Packages Documentation](https://docs.github.com/en/free-pro-team@latest/packages) for more information.

 You'll need your GitHub account when starting out - the [Download and Installation](#download-and-installation) section below will instruct you to fork this repository into your own space.